gataca-io/gataca.io/content/jobs/job-opening-senior-uxui-designer.md

 ### **What will you do? 💻**

 To **work on the evolution of a self-sovereign identity (SSI) platform** and help scale it to serve millions of users with maximum guarantees of privacy and security.
-For this purpose, we need a person who will be responsible for the **design of digital GATACA’s user experiences** across our website, SaaS solution and mobile App, and the **implementation of UX/UI best practices and principles across all our digital products** (both B2B and B2C).
+For this purpose, we need a person who will be responsible for the **design of digital GATACA’s user experiences** across our website, SaaS solution, and mobile App, and the **implementation of UX/UI best practices and principles across all our digital products** (both B2B and B2C).
 You will:

 * **Gather and evaluate user requirements** in collaboration with product managers and engineers
 * Be the link between business team and dev team **writing user stories**